 In most places they are outside.
 Enclosed of course, but under the moon (or sun).
-One night I took a shower with a frog and one morning I almost smashed a worm because I did not see him!
+One night I took a shower with a frog.
+Instead one morning I almost smashed a worm, because I did not see him!

 There aren’t ceilings or sometimes any glass to the windows, so bugs, ants and geckos are often keeping you company at night!
 In one of the hotels we visited, every night huge ants would show up in the bathroom.
-On the bright side, they would be gone the next morning.
-Our kids were a little scared the first couple of days but shortly after they hardly noticed the bugs anymore!
+On the bright side, they were gone the next morning.
+Our kids were a little scared the first couple of days, but shortly after they hardly noticed the bugs anymore!

 Hopefully you are not a picky eater, because there aren’t many options in their traditional cuisine.
 It is mainly rice or noodles with fish or meat, vegetables and eggs.
 However most places also offer an international cuisine.
 Some of the Italian restaurants here are truly amazing!
 Trust me you are not going to starve in Bali!